xTailsx/MortgageCalculator/README.md

-# MortgageCalculator
+# Mortgage Calculator
 This project is a simple Mortgage Calculator built using Flask to visually represent the loan balance over time.
 It allows users to calculate mortgage details with different variables.

-#Features
+# Features
 Mortgage calculator that computes loan details.

 Frontend built with HTML, JavaScript, and CSS.

 Backend powered by Python and Flask.

-#Prerequisites
+# Prerequisites
 Make sure you have the following installed:

 Python 3.x

 pip (Python package manager)

-#Required Python Libraries:
+# Required Python Libraries:
 Flask: Web framework for building the application.

-#Installation Instructions
+# Installation Instructions
 Clone the Repository

 Clone the repository to your local machine using the following command: